The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Evidence also revealed false records and missing caregivers.
 The jury found the facility liable for abuse and neglect, awarding $11 million in damages, later limited to a high-low agreement.
 The award included compensation for wrongful death, punitive damages, and loss of consortium for Scherrer’s widow.

-Consult an Experienced Attorney!
+Consult an Experienced Assisted Living Neglect Lawyer!

 Residents of assisted living homes deserve to feel safe and cared for in their care facilities.
 If this is not the case and you or your loved ones have been the victim of assisted living abuse, you have options.